OUR THERAPIES

 Assessment (Children and Adults)

 ADHD is one of the most common pediatric neurodevelopmental disorders.
-It is commonly diagnosed in childhood and in some cases in the adulthood.
-Children and adults with ADHD may have difficulty paying attention, restraining impulsive behaviors (doing without considering the consequences), or be extremely active (hyperactive) amongst other symptoms.
+It is commonly diagnosed in childhood and in some cases in adulthood.
+Children and adults with ADHD may have difficulty paying attention, restraining impulsive behaviours (doing without considering the consequences), or being extremely active (hyperactive), amongst other symptoms.

 Signs and Symptoms

-It is common to have difficulty focusing and controlling impulsive behaviors.
+It is common to have difficulty focusing and controlling impulsive behaviours.
 These symptoms persist and can be severe, causing problems at school, at home, and with friends.

 A person with attention deficit hyperactivity disorder (ADHD) might: